uniot-io/uniot-docs/general-concepts/primitives.md

 ## Using Primitives

 You can view available primitives and registers for your device on the Uniot Platform.
-On the Registers page, hovering over a pin value shows its index, which you'll use when writing scripts.
+On the Registers page, hovering over a pin value shows its index, **which you'll use when writing scripts**.

 <div><figure><img src="../.gitbook/assets/device_primitives.png" alt="Available Primitives"><figcaption>Primitives Tab</figcaption></figure></div>
 <div><figure><img src="../.gitbook/assets/device_registers.png" alt="Device Registers"><figcaption>Registers Tab</figcaption></figure></div>